 Essential Mathematics 30S emphasizes consumer applications, problem- solving, decision making as well as number understanding and use.
+This course does satisfy requirements for post-secondary education.

 Students are expected to work both individually and in small groups on mathematical concepts and skills encountered and used in a technological society.
 The curriculum addresses the following units: managing money, relations and patterns, trigonometry, 3-D geometry and statistics.